 If a rider loses his control while being on a longboard, he always falls covering a considerable distance on the surface he was longboarding on.
 This causes severe bruises and peeling off the skin.

 To avoid such unpleasant situations, there are specially designed armors made of fiber.
-These costume help to protect the upper body from injuries when a rider falls from the longboard due to his lose grip.
+These costumes help to protect the upper body from injuries when a rider falls from the longboard due to his lost grip.